 My juvenile son was charged with a very serious criminal offense.
 But Mr. Willett worked with the juvenile prosecutors and probation department to work out a counseling and dismissal of my son’s case.

 Brian and his team were always courteous and timely with their action for my DWI case.
 I would definitely recommend their services.

-The Willett Law Office, P.L.L.C. handles criminal and juvenile law defense matters exclusively.
+The Willett Law Office, P.L.L.C. represents individuals and families in the need of criminal, immigration and juvenile representation.
 We have a group of investigators and expert witnesses who can be called on to assist you when your case requires such help.
 Additionally, we can provide bonding services for those individuals who choose to employ the Willett Law Office.
 Bonding fees start as low as 9% in many cases.